k78ma/quartz/content/2B/MTE 241/Stack.md

 - We put things onto the stack via an operation called PUSH, and we take things off of the stack via an operation called POP.
 - If we PUSH something on and then call POP, whatever just went on comes off.
 This is a simple data structure but it is surprisingly helpful.

-The stack is where we place local, temporary variables.
-These variables are broken into two categories:
+**The stack is where we place local, temporary variables.** These variables are broken into two categories:
 - **Actual variables:** things like` int x = 4`; declared inside of a function.
 - **Context variables:** we’ll talk a lot more about context later, but the stack isn’t just used to store what the programmer tells it to.
-	- As an example, consider this: presume that in main we call function A that calls function B. When function B returns we return to A, then A returns to main.
+	- Example: presume that in main we call function A that calls function B. When function B returns we return to A, then A returns to main.
 This means we have to store two return addresses: B to A, and A to main.
-We learned when we studied the processor registers that we have only a single register to do this, LR.
+We use the LR register to do this.
 So whenever we do a call-within-a-call like this, the value of LR gets pushed onto the stack and restored once we return from the last function called.
-This type of stack management is difficult, and we’ll have to do some of it ourselves when we get to our RTOS!

 The stack is, in a sense, managed by the compiler.
 Certain things, like the creation of local variables, are accomplished via a PUSH operation onto the stack.
 Other, more complicated processes, like function calls, adhere to well-established rules about what goes onto the stack and in what order.
 Since these rules are all established before the program runs, the stack is rarely directly manipulated by the programmer.